YardenSeriLevi/NASA-Mars-images/README.md

-# ex6-express-neviiim-ex6_yarden_seri_levi_anael_mizrahi

-# Authors:
+# NASA-Mars-images

-# Yarden Cohen, id.
-315177832, yardenco@edu.hac.ac.il

-# Anael Mizrahi, id.
-205410293, anaelmi@edu.hac.ac.il

-need to create dataBase by the command: node_modules/.bin/sequelize db:migrate
+Need to create dataBase by the command: node_modules/.bin/sequelize db:migrate

-need to create node_modules file by the command:npm install
+Need to create node_modules file by the command:npm install

+In order for the site to work as it should, you must register with NASA and receive an API KEY and enter it on the nasa.js page

+The site available on http://localhost:3000